Christopher Morel Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Rays pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Rays have a 3.80 team ERA that ranks eighth across all league pitching staffs.
+- The Rays have a 3.74 team ERA that ranks sixth across all league pitching staffs.

-- Bradley (3-1) gets the starting nod for the Rays in his sixth start of the season.
-He's put together a 4.44 ERA in 24 1/3 innings pitched, with 34 strikeouts.
+- McClanahan makes the start for the Rays, his 12th of the season.
+He is 8-0 with a 1.97 ERA and 75 strikeouts in 64 2/3 innings pitched.

-- His most recent appearance was on Tuesday against the Toronto Blue Jays, when the righty tossed four innings, surrendering four earned runs while allowing nine hits.
+- The lefty last pitched on Wednesday against the Toronto Blue Jays, when he tossed seven innings, allowing one earned run while giving up four hits.

-- The 22-year-old has an ERA of 4.44, with 12.6 strikeouts per nine innings, in five games this season.
-Opponents are batting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.